At a Glance: Ticketing Policies

-Alongside policy action at the state level, the Federal Trade Commission and U.S. Congress are turning attention to proposals that would set new national rules for those that sell concert tickets on the both the primary and secondary sales markets.
+Alongside policy action at the state level, the Federal Trade Commission and U.S. Congress are taking action on proposals that would set new national rules for those that sell concert tickets on the both the primary and secondary sales markets.
 The League, in partnership with the Performing Arts Alliance, is a member of the Fix the Tix Coalition, and is analyzing all active proposals for the impact on orchestras.
-We are supporting immediate action to stop predatory activity in the secondary market that is hurting audiences and creating substantial financial and reputational harm to orchestras.
+We are supporting immediate action to stop predatory activity in the secondary market that is hurting audiences and creating substantial financial and reputational harm to orchestras, as described in Symphony coverage of orchestras battling ticket scams.
 The League is also watching the fine print of all proposals to make sure new transparency requirements will support nonprofit and season-based ticket sales models.

 Congress Considers New Ticketing Laws